Jasonium/DataCleaningProject/Codebook.md

 *  FreqBodyGyroscopeStandardDevZ
   - Standard deviation in frequency domain of body acceleration signals obtained from gyroscope in the Z direction.
 *  FreqBodyAccelerometerMagnitudeMean
-  - Mean in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer
+  - Mean in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer.
 *  FreqBodyAccelerometerMagnitudeStandardDev
-  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer
+  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from accelerometer.
 *  FreqBodyAccelerometerJerkMagnitudeMean
-  - Mean in frequency domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
+  - Mean in frequency domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer.
 *  FreqBodyAccelerometerJerkMagnitudeStandardDev
-  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer
+  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body linear acceleration obtained from accelerometer.
 *  FreqBodyGyroscopeMagnitudeMean
-  - Mean in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
+  - Mean in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope.
 *  FreqBodyGyroscopeMagnitudeStandardDev
-  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope
+  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of body acceleration signals obtained from gyroscope.
 *  FreqBodyGyroscopeJerkMagnitudeMean
-  - Mean in frequency domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
+  - Mean in frequency domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope.
 *  FreqBodyGyroscopeJerkMagnitudeStandardDev
-  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope
+  - Standard deviation in frequency domain of magnitude (in Euclidean norm) of angular velocity obtained from gyroscope.